12 Best Beaches in Gloucester, MA

 Another bonus of low tide: It increases the beach's size dramatically, unveiling a sandbar that allows kids to run even farther on the silky soft sand.

 This beach really comes to life during the summer, when lifeguards arrive, and the concession opens to sell tasty treats and beach toys to those who descend upon the shore.
-Restrooms and showers are available, and guests are asked to take their trash with them when they leave.
+Restrooms and showers are available, and guests are asked to take their trash with them when they leave this top Gloucester beach.

 3. Half Moon Beach

 Giant boulders and lush forest surround the golden horseshoe of sand that makes up Half Moon Beach.
 Named for its crescent shape, this quaint strand is the smallest of two beaches located in the historic Stage Fort Park.
-It's a perfect spot for those who relish a quiet beach experience.
+It's a perfect spot for those who relish a quiet beach experience, meaning this is one of the best beaches for couples in Gloucester.

 There's ample shade on offer, provided by the surrounding trees.
 Combine that with a dip in the cool, calm, crystalline water and you won't ever overheat.
 A vast expanse of parkland above the beach is perfect for those who want to throw a ball around or enjoy a picnic.